 …Call 631-757-1553 or email email@example.com for answers, information and free first session…

 Is this a new divorce trend in Suffolk County and beyond?
-In the last two months, at the Long Island Center for Divorce Mediation, four different couples have wanted to do more than share legal and residential custody.
+In the last two months, at the Long Island Center for Divorce Mediation in Suffolk County, four different couples have wanted to do more than share legal and residential custody.
 They want to get divorced and live in the same house.

 All four couples have much in common.
 They have young children.
 They sincerely want to co-parent.
 They have moved into good school districts on Long Island.
 They want to stay there.
 And each couple can only marginally afford to live in their chosen school district.

-In order to solve the problem of staying in their school district and co-parenting their children, each couple has managed to put their disappointments, hurts and anger aside, especially in front of the children.
-Two of them are already living separate in the same house for more than a year.
+In order to solve the problem of staying in their school district and co-parenting their children, each couple has managed to put their disappointments, hurts, and anger aside, especially in front of the children.
+Two of them are already living separately in the same house for more than a year.
 Each couple has decided to continue with the same financial arrangements after their divorce.
-Certainly this is a very different approach to getting a divorce than the norm.
+Certainly, this is a very different approach to getting a divorce than the norm.

 While we at the Long Island Center for Divorce Mediation helped each couple to work out their issues the way they wanted, Fred and I (Fred Klarer, Suffolk Divorce Mediator and Divorce Lawyer and myself, Dr. Diane Kramer, Divorce Mediator and Marriage and Family Therapist.) also had each couple create a Plan B. Plan B is a contingency plan included in the Stipulation of Settlement (contract) between the ex-Spouses.

-Plan B will kick into place when one Spouse or another wants to end the co-habitating arrangment.
+Plan B will kick into place when one Spouse or another wants to end the co-habitating arrangement.
 It includes stipulations for custody, support and what happens to the house.

 Why do Fred and I believe Plan B is necessary?

-- It is not clear that co-habitation is a great idea for the children.
+It is not clear that cohabitation is a great idea for children.
 Children partially base their future intimate relationships on their parents as role models.
 How will a non-intimate connection between mom and dad work for the children as they develop?
 At this point, there is not enough research data on that topic but it is still important to ponder.